systematic-magic/AgingPMC/research_papers_html.rst

 8. Callouts
 -----------
 8.1.
 Check whether there is one callout for each of the references in the article text.
 Callout can be a number, set of numbers divided by comma or a range of numbers separated by en dash, wrapped in sqare brakets.
 Callout should be hyperlinked to the corresponding reference. |br|
+Callouts can be found in text, figures and tables. |br|
 Here are exmples of callouts: [1] [2, 3, 4] [5-7] [1, 3, 7, 8-10].
 See also screenshot below.

 .. image:: /_static/callouts_format.png